What is Deep Learning

 • Cybersecurity: Identifying malware and network anomalies.

-• Autonomous Driving: Helping vehicles recognize objects and make real-time driving decisions.
+• Autonomous Driving: Enabling cars to recognize objects and make real-time driving decisions.

 Deep Learning in Industry Applications

-Many industries are investing in deep learning to streamline operations and enhance customer experience:
+A great number of industries today are deeply committed to deep learning to streamline operations and enhance customer experiences:

 • Manufacturing: Predictive maintenance and defect detection in production lines.